An Empirical Study of Training ID-Agnostic Multi-modal Sequential Recommenders: Related Works

 \subsection{Multi-Modal Sequential Recommendation}

-Some research focuses on improving recommendations by merging multi-modal content in IDSR.
-FDSA~\cite{zhang2019feature} blends text with ID-embeddings using self-attention, and CARCA~\cite{rashed2022carca} adopts cross-attention for item features.
-Yet, their reliance on the ID model limits cross-domain and platform flexibility.
+Addressing the limitations above, which are constrained by their reliance on unique identifiers for items, researchers introduce a paradigm shift with Multi-Modal Sequential Recommendation (MMSR).
+Unlike IDSR of side features, which primarily depends on ID information treating modal features as auxiliary, MMSR emphasizes scenarios where only multi-modal information (e.g., texts and images) serves as the input for recommendations, thereby facilitating the development of transferable RecSys by leveraging knowledge transfer across domains and platforms to mitigate data sparsity issues.

-To address this, ID-agnostic multi-modal recommenders have been introduced.
-UniSRec~\cite{hou2022towards} uses whitening~\cite{su2021whitening} to bridge the gap between item text and embeddings.
-VQRec~\cite{hou2022learning} matches item text with discrete index vectors to derive representations.
-MSM4SR~\cite{zhang2023multimodal} pioneers multi-modal information with contrastive learning for transfer.
-TransRec~\cite{wang2022transrec} leverages hybrid feedback for broader application.
-MoRec~\cite{yuan2023go} shows that text or vision can compete with ID representations. \cite{fu2023exploring} further optimized MoRec, enhancing efficiency with Adapters \cite{rebuffi2017learning}, reducing computational costs, and proving comparable performance to end-to-end methods.
-PMMRec~\cite{li2023multi} suggested an innovative cross-modal contrastive learning objective that enhances next-item prediction.
+The trend towards purely modality-based recommendations is rising, with literature covering scenarios of some unimodal Modality-based SR. For example, ZESRec \cite{ding2021zero} employs pre-extracted text embeddings as transferable item representations for cross-task knowledge transfer, while UniSRec \cite{hou2022towards} utilizes whitening techniques \cite{su2021whitening} to bridge the gap between item text and embeddings, deriving item representations through code embedding tables.
+VQRec \cite{hou2022learning} matches item text with discrete index vectors for representation.
+MoRec \cite{yuan2023go} showing that purely modality-based models can perform comparably to ID-based models by substituting ID embeddings with text or visual representations, demonstrating improvements in feature extractors for text and image-based SR models in various scenarios. \cite{fu2023exploring} further optimized MoRec, enhancing efficiency with Adapters \cite{rebuffi2017learning}, reducing computational costs, and proving comparable performance to end-to-end methods.

+Multi-modal recommender systems have been developing.
+TransRec \cite{wang2022transrec} optimizes hybrid modal sequences for better item representation.
+MISSRec \cite{wang2023missrec} incorporates user-adaptive fusion for dynamic attention to modalities.
+MSM4SR \cite{zhang2023multimodal} merges item images and textual keywords with visual features via BERT for user behavior analysis. \cite{peng2023multi} leverages texts, images, and prices with a re-learning strategy for task-specific challenges. \cite{ji2023online} enhances feature interactions using an ID-aware Multi-modal Transformer and online distillation.
+PMMRec \cite{li2023multi} employs cross-modal contrastive learning for integrating user behavior into item representations, supporting diverse learning modes.

+Our MMSR framework aligns with recent advancements yet addresses the challenge of integrating diverse multi-modal item and sequence encoders.
+We aim to create a flexible, universally compatible, and efficient MMSR framework that works seamlessly with NLP, CV, and RecSys technologies.
+It has shown to surpass traditional ID-based systems in tests, proving its effectiveness in solving recommender system issues like cold starts and transfer learning.